pjb7687/single/README.md

 License
 ======

-Single is distributed under the new BSD license (3-clauses).
+Single is distributed under the BSD license.
 See LICENSE for more information!